-Page 22 of 89 NIST Measurement Science and Engineering Research Grant Programs Notice of Funding Opportunity Amendment 1 May 22, 2017 System for Award Management (SAM.gov) (see Section IV.3. and Section IV.7.a.(2).(b). of this NOFO) may take between three and five business days, or as long as more than two weeks; (3) electronic applicants are required to have a current registration in Grants.gov; and (4) applicants will receive a series of e-mail messages from Grants.gov over a period of up to two business days before learning whether a Federal agency's electronic system has received its application.
+Management (SAM.gov); (2) the free annual registration process in the electronic System for Award Management (SAM.gov) (see Section IV.3. and Section IV.7.a.(2).(b). of this NOFO) may take between three and five business days, or as long as more than two weeks; (3) electronic applicants are required to have a current registration in Grants.gov; and (4) applicants will receive a series of e-mail messages from Grants.gov over a period of up to two business days before learning whether a Federal agency's electronic system has received its application.
 Please note that a federal assistance award cannot be issued if the designated recipient's registration in the System for Award Management (SAM.gov) is not current at the time of the award.

-- Application Submission Address: See Section IV. in the Full Announcement Text of this NOFO. - Funding Opportunity Description: NIST is soliciting applications for financial assistance for Fiscal Year 2017 (FY17) within the following NIST Laboratory grant programs: - (1) the Material Measurement Laboratory (MML) Grant Program; - (2) the Physical Measurement Laboratory (PML) Grant Program; - (3) the Engineering Laboratory (EL) Grant Program; - (4) the Fire Research (FR) Grant Program; - (5) the Information Technology Laboratory (ITL) Grant Program; - (6) the Communications Technology Laboratory (CTL) Grant Program; - (7) the NIST Center for Neutron Research (NCNR) Grant Program; - (8) the Center for Nanoscale Science and Technology (CNST) Grant Program; - (9) the Special Programs Office (SPO) Grant Program; - (10) the Standards Coordination Office (SCO) Grant Program; - (11) the International and Academic Affairs Office (IAAO) Grant Program; - (12) the Associate Director for Laboratory Programs (ADLP) Grant Program; and - (13) the Associate Director for Innovation and Industry Services (ADIIS) Grant Program.
+- Application Submission Address: See Section IV. in the Full Announcement Text of this NOFO. - Funding Opportunity Description: NIST is soliciting applications for financial assistance for Fiscal Year 2018 (FY18) within the following NIST Laboratory grant programs: - (1) the Material Measurement Laboratory (MML) Grant Program; - (2) the Physical Measurement Laboratory (PML) Grant Program; - (3) the Engineering Laboratory (EL) Grant Program; - (4) the Fire Research (FR) Grant Program; - (5) the Information Technology Laboratory (ITL) Grant Program; - (6) the Communications Technology Laboratory (CTL) Grant Program; - (7) the NIST Center for Neutron Research (NCNR) Grant Program; - the Center for Nanoscale Science and Technology (CNST) Grant Program; - (9) the Special Programs Office (SPO) Grant Program; - (10) the Standards Coordination Office (SCO) Grant Program; - (11) the International and Academic Affairs Office (IAAO) Grant Program; - (12) the Associate Director for Laboratory Programs (ADLP) Grant Program; and - (13) the Associate Director for Innovation and Industry Services (ADIIS) Grant Program.